The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Introduction

-Here we use LES numerical data from our previous study \cite{cooke2024mesoscale} to investigate the evolution of turbulence producing motions that arise in the developing IBL across the White Sands dune field.
+Here we {run additional simulations to capture new data from the same LES configuration as our previous study}~\cite{cooke2024mesoscale} to investigate the evolution of turbulence producing motions that arise in the developing IBL across the White Sands dune field.
 We first provide a brief overview of the theory behind the analysis.
 We then describe the wall-modeled LES deployed to simulate a neutrally buoyant ABL flow encountering a spatially heterogeneous roughness transition, including a domain sensitivity analysis.
 We find that both the magnitude and height (above the bed) of turbulence producing motions are set by the scale of the developing IBL, which creates a spatial pattern of turbulence across the dune field.
 We consider the implications of this pattern for sediment transport and dune dynamics at White Sands, and also more broadly for other landscapes.